peranictomas/HCI-Assignment-2/README.md

 New Desirable Functionalities

-1. Minimal and simple design for elderly

-2. Images and labels for easy navigation
+1. Images and labels for easy navigation on the main screen

-3. Notifications for new symptoms, COVID related news, and when a treatment is available
+2. Notifications for new symptoms, COVID related news, and when a treatment is available

-4. Consistant colour theme throughout application

-5. Location services for near by testing facilities
+3. Location services for near by testing facilities

-6. Clicking a UI item does what the user wants it to
+4. Global and local COVID related news

+5. Both male and female statistics for COVID infections.